BiswajitJena2002/cement_Strength/README.md

 # cement_Strength

 # Cement Strength Prediction
+Live Demo
+Check out the live demo of the deployed application: https://cement-strength.onrender.com

 This project implements a machine learning model to predict the strength of cement based on various input features.
 The model is trained using the Random Forest algorithm.